-- 14. Select the independent auditor, considering independence and effectiveness, and be solely responsible for their compensation, oversight and retention (including resolution of disagreements between management and the auditor regarding financial reporting) for the purpose of preparing or issuing an audit report or related work, and each such registered public accounting firm shall report directly to the audit committee.
-The Audit Committee should confirm the independence of the independent auditor by requiring them to disclose in writing all relationships that, in the auditor's professional judgment, may reasonably be thought to bear on the ability to perform the audit independently and objectively. - 15.
-Review the performance of the independent auditor. - 16.
-Review the activities, organizational structure and qualifications of the internal audit department.
-The Audit Committee should also review and concur in the appointment, replacement, reassignment, or dismissal of the manager of the internal audit department. - 17.
+- j.
+Review all significant risks or exposures to the Company found during audits performed by the independent auditor and internal audit department and ensure that these items are discussed with management.
+From these discussions, assess and report to the Board regarding how the findings should be addressed. - k.
+Review with management the activities, organizational structure and qualifications of the internal audit and compliance function, including the use of a third party provider.
+The Audit Committee should also review and concur in the appointment, replacement, reassignment, or dismissal of the third party provider. - 1.
+Review with management the general internal audit and compliance functions and plans, including the annual risk assessments. - m.
+Regularly monitor the internal audit and compliance plans to ensure they are "on Pace" and will be completed by end of the cycle. - n.
+Review recommendations from the internal audit function regarding internal controls and other matters relating to the accounting policies and procedures of the Company. - o.
+Review with management, the independent auditor, internal audit department and legal counsel, legal and regulatory matters that may have a material impact on the financial statements. - p.
 Be authorized to retain independent counsel and other advisors as it deems necessary to carry out its duties and to assist it in the conduct of any investigation.
-In connection therewith, the Audit Committee shall be provided appropriate funding as determined by the Audit Committee for payment to accountants and advisors. - 18.
-Have in place procedures for (1) receiving complaints regarding accounting, internal accounting controls, or auditing matters, and (2) the confidential, anonymous submission by employees of concerns regarding questionable accounting. - 19.
-Approve, in advance, all permissible non-audit services to be completed by the independent auditor.
-Such approval process will ensure that the independent auditor does not provide any non-audit services to the Company that are prohibited by law or regulation. - 20.
-Set clear hiring policies for hiring employees or former employees of the independent auditors. - 21.
-Review and approve all related-party transactions.
+In connection therewith, the Audit Committee shall be provided appropriate funding as determined by the Audit Committee for payment to accountants and advisors. - q.
+Have in place procedures for (1) receiving complaints regarding accounting, internal accounting controls, or auditing matters, and (2) the confidential, anonymous submission by employees of concerns regarding questionable accounting. - r.
+Set clear hiring policies for hiring employees or former employees of the independent auditors.